carboneio/replic-sqlite/README.md

 - Can be embedded directly into the application
 - No leader election -> no bottleneck for writes
 - Only tables with their correspondant `_patches` tables are replicated (see below)
+- Robust to clock drift between machines, using Hybrid Logical Clocks

 ## Known Limits